starsarenaorg/arena-app-store-sdk/README.md

 **A:** Allow https://arena.social as the origin.
 You do not need to specify full paths.

 **Q:** Is authentication required on the Arena platform side?
 **A:** No, authentication is not required on Arena's side.
-Your app should handle any necessary authentication independently.
+Your app should handle any necessary authentication independently if needed.
+However, you can already load the logged-in user profile using the `getUserProfile` method and then use it and not need a separate login flow.

 **Q:** Can I test my app locally?
 **A:** Yes, run your app on local port 3481 and use the Run Your App Locally feature in the Arena App Store.